 Moreover, salvation is here and now and not a futuristic experience when one is translated from earthly life to the other side.

-Our Lord himself declared that “Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God’s one and only Son” (John 3:18).
+Our Lord himself declared, “Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God’s one and only Son” (John 3:18).

 Our faith in God is also expressed through love.